jasminfu/jasfu8/README.md

-- 👋 Hi, I’m @jasfu8 (Jasmine)
+- 👋 Hi, I’m Jasmine
 - 👀 I’m interested in practicing ecological data analysis in R
-- 🌱 I’m currently learning how to
+- 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on any projects related to conservation or ecology.
-- 📫 How to reach me: jasminefu97@ymail.com

 <!---
 jasfu8/jasfu8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.